Moon Magic Guide · Blue Moon Meaning

-Quick Shop: Celestial Jewelry · Gemstone Jewelry · Ritual Jewelry · Best Sellers
+Quick Shop: Celestial Jewelry · Gemstone Jewelry · Bracelet Stacks · Best Sellers

-If the first full moon of May was for releasing what you'd been carrying, this one is for everything you missed the first time.
+If the first full moon of the month was for releasing what you'd been carrying, the second one is for everything you missed the first time.
 It's the addendum.
 The actually, there's more.
-The universe saying: here, another shot at it.
+The sky saying: here, another shot at it.
 Which is either beautiful or a lot, depending on the week you've had.

-This is the meaning guide — what a Blue Moon is, where the name came from, what the old traditions say about it, and what this particular one is worth paying attention to.
-If you want the ritual itself, I've got you covered separately.
+This is the meaning guide — what a Blue Moon is, where the name came from, what the old traditions say about it, and why the rare ones are worth marking.
+If you want the ritual itself, that lives in the non-intimidating Blue Moon ritual guide.
 This is the why.

 Jump to: